Search

 Table of Contents

-• Tesla's Full Self-Driving System Approval
+• Tesla's Full Self-Driving Approval Prospects

-• Challenges in Regulatory Approval
+• Regulatory Challenges in Europe

 • Future of Humanoid Robots

-Tesla's Full Self-Driving System Approval
+Tesla's Full Self-Driving Approval Prospects

 By Akash Sriram

-Jan 22 (Reuters) - Tesla is likely to win regulatory approval in Europe and China for its Full Self-Driving system as early as next month, CEO Elon Musk said on Thursday, as the electric automaker looks to boost software revenue amid slowing vehicle sales.
+Jan 22 (Reuters) - Tesla is likely to win regulatory approval in Europe and China for its driver-supervised Full Self-Driving (FSD) system as early as next month, CEO Elon Musk said on Thursday, as the electric automaker looks to boost software revenue amid slowing vehicle sales.

 "We hope to get Supervised Full Self-Driving approval in Europe, hopefully next month, and then maybe a similar timing for China," Musk said at his first appearance at the World Economic Forum in Davos.

-Tesla has been seeking approval for the FSD system in Europe, where tougher vehicle safety rules and a fragmented regulatory framework have slowed deployment compared with the U.S.
+Tesla has been seeking approval for the system in Europe, where tougher vehicle safety rules and a fragmented regulatory framework have slowed deployment compared with the U.S.

 The company reported a second consecutive drop in vehicle deliveries in 2025, ceding its position as the largest electric vehicle maker in the world to China's BYD.